abcxyz/github-token-minter/abc.templates/README.md

 github.com/abcxyz/github-token-minter.git//abc.templates/deployments?ref=<TAG_OR_SHA>
 ```
 6. Add configurations in `deployments/configs/<github_owner_name>` for each repository.
-7. Run the deployment workflow.
+7. Merge the changes to the main branch to trigger the deployment workflow.